 - Sautee' the shrimp for 2 minutes, turn over and cook another minute until they turn pinky/orange and the tail starts to curl.
 Remove to a plate.

-- Put 2 tablespoons sauce in a cup and stir in the arrowroot or cornstarch.
+- Put 2 tablespoons sauce in a cup and stir in the cornstarch.
 Pour the remaining sauce into pan, bring to a simmer.
 Lower flame to low-medium and sprinkle the arrowroot mixture and stir the sauce to thicken.

 - Return shrimp to pan, stir to coat with sauce and heat through.